previder/kubernetes-examples/Cilium-LB-IPAM/Cilium-Gateway-API-with-LB-IPAM-and-L2-Announcement.md

 Cilium will create a LoadBalancer Service for the Gateway.
 The IP address is automatically assigned from the existing Cilium LB-IPAM pool.

 The existing L2 Announcement policy selects LoadBalancer Services using the `advertise=true` label.
-Therefore, the label is propagated to the Gateway's generated LoadBalancer Service through `spec.infrastructure.labels`.
+We therefore pass this label to the generated Gateway Service using `spec.infrastructure.labels`.

-Because kube-vip is also running in the cluster, the generated LoadBalancer Service is additionally marked with `kube-vip.io/ignore: "true"` so that kube-vip does not attempt to manage the VIP.
+Because kube-vip is also running in the cluster, the generated LoadBalancer Service is marked with `kube-vip.io/ignore: "true"` so that kube-vip does not manage the VIP.

 Create: